 Forms & Downloads:

-Applicants are encouraged to apply early, as many courses begin to fill as early as mid-March.
+Applications are opened using MyCTD, the online course application system.
+Applicants are encouraged to apply early; many courses begin to fill as early as mid-March.
 Complete applications are reviewed as they are received starting January 4.
 Courses are filled on a first-come, first-served basis.
-For Leapfrog, full tuition is due upon opening an application in MyCTD.
+For Leapfrog, full tuition must be paid at the time of application.

 You will need a credit card to open an application.
-We recommend that you prepare all necessary supporting documents (test scores, teacher recommendation, etc.) for the application in advance.
+It's best to prepare all necessary supporting documents (e.g. test score report, report card) for the application in advance.
 Applicants will be emailed a confirmation that they have opened an application.
-The parent e-mail provided in the online application is the address to which CTD communications will be sent.
+The parent email address provided in the online application will be used for CTD communication.

-Once the Summer Program office receives a completed Leapfrog application (which means all supporting documents have been received and all fees have been paid), it is forwarded to a Leapfrog Program Coordinator for review.
-Once an enrollment decision is made, the Program Coordinator will notify the applicant via email using the primary email address provided in the application.
+Once the Leapfrog course application is completed, meaning all supporting documents have been received and all fees have been paid, it is reviewed by admissions staff.
+When an admission decision is made, CTD will notify the applicant by email.
 The process takes approximately four weeks from the time a completed application is received.
 Incomplete or unpaid Leapfrog applications are not reviewed.
 Incomplete applications do not "hold a spot" in the desired course.

 New Scores Applicants